 Your best bet when it comes to pickled ginger is making your own.

-So is pickled ginger keto friendly?
-Most pickled ginger from stores and sushi restaurants are not keto-friendly and should generally be avoided, or very little should be consumed.
-To ensure a keto friendly pickled ginger, you should make your own.
+Most pickled ginger from stores and sushi restaurants are not keto-friendly and should generally be avoided, or very little should be consumed on a keto diet.
+To ensure a low carb pickled ginger, you should make your own.